natlogica/hundred-days/r1-log.md

 ### R1D85
 Additional capstone project choices include: US census data, NASA data, automation projects, e-commerce website, space invaders clone, dinosaur game clone, webscraped csv data, image color analysis, text to speech from a pdf, a typing challenge website and a todo list website.
 Before tackling these, I will slow down and review the basics for a few days.

+### R1D86
+Today I'm working on Chapter 2 in _Head First Python_.
+Reading files from disk and storing information in variables.
+Bringing that data into a table for more processing.